EthanSchoonbee/GamesGlobalServerlessFunctions/README.md

 ### 7. Create Access Key

-#### Naviagte back to the '*Users* ' page and you should see the new user that you created.
-Click the users name in blue.
+#### Navigate back to the '*Users* ' page and you should see the new user that you created.
+Click the user's name in blue.
 <p align="center">
   <img src="assets/IAM_CREATE_USER_4.jpg" />
 </p>

-#### These are your users settings.
+#### These are your users' settings.
 In the navigation bar located below the '*Summary* ' select the *'Security credentials* ' section.
 <p align="center">
   <img src="assets/IAM_CREATE_USER_10.jpg" />
 </p>